midorikocak/BootstrapCake/README.md

 1. Clone the plugin into your _app/Plugin_ folder with `git clone git@github.com:visionred/BootstrapCake.git`

+2. Add `CakePlugin::load('BootstrapCake');` in your `bootstrap.php` under _app/Config/bootstrap.php_

-2. Setup your CakePHP Console (if you haven't already) following this [guide](http://book.cakephp.org/2.0/en/console-and-shells.html)
+3. Setup your CakePHP Console (if you haven't already) following this [guide](http://book.cakephp.org/2.0/en/console-and-shells.html)

-3. Switch to your console, run the following command (in your project path) and follow the guide:
+4. Switch to your console, run the following command (in your project path) and follow the guide:

 	```ruby
 		cake BootstrapCake.install
 	```

-4. Open your _AppController.php_ under _app/Controller_ and add a new helper:
+5. Open your _AppController.php_ under _app/Controller_ and add a new helper:

 	```ruby
 		class AppController extends Controller {